DarkFlameSoldier/HTML_DogLovers/README.md

 # HTML_DogLovers
-Coursework during my 4th semester of university
+Coursework for my 4th semester of university